-(1) Veterinary medicinal products and medicinal products for human use may be sold wholesale to veterinarians holding a valid activity licence for provision of veterinary services only on the conditions and in accordance with the procedure established under clause 26 (9) 1) of this Act.
-A special labelling bearing the words " Ainult veterinaarseks kasutamiseks" [for veterinary use only] must be attached to medicinal products for human use that are dispensed to veterinarians.
+(1) Veterinary medicinal products and medicinal products for human use may be sold wholesale to a veterinarian holding a valid professional activity licence only on the conditions and in accordance with the procedure established under clause 26 (9) 1) of this Act.
+A special labelling bearing the words " Ainult veterinaarseks kasutamiseks" [for veterinary use only] must be attached to medicinal products for human use that are dispensed to a veterinarian.

-(2) The following may pay for medicinal products ordered by a veterinarian:

-1) an undertaking engaged in agricultural production if the veterinarian is employed in an enterprise belonging thereto, and a confirmation to this effect signed by the head of the enterprise and the veterinarian is presented to the wholesaler of the medicinal products;

-2) an undertaking engaged in veterinary practice.

-(3) If, in the event specified in clause 1) of subsection (2) of this section, an order for medicinal products is sent by post or fax, or transmitted in any other manner, an order prepared in writing must be confirmed by the signature and personal seal of the veterinarian, and an order sent by electronic means must be confirmed by the digital signature of the veterinarian.
+- (2) The following may pay for medicinal products ordered by a veterinarian: - 1) an undertaking engaged in agricultural production if the veterinarian is employed in an enterprise belonging thereto, and a confirmation to this effect signed by the head of the enterprise and the veterinarian is presented to the wholesaler of the medicinal products; - 2) an undertaking having a contractual relationship with the veterinarian.
+[RT I, 06.06.2014, 1 entry into force 01.07.2014] - (3) If, in the event specified in clause 1) of subsection (2) of this section, an order for medicinal products is sent by post or fax, or transmitted in any other manner, an order prepared in writing must be confirmed by the signature and personal seal of the veterinarian, and an order sent by electronic means must be confirmed by the digital signature of the veterinarian.